ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 The flip side of the same coin is the operational aspect: {{site.data.keyword.cloudant_short_notm}}’s operations team relies on replication, too, to move around accounts.
 By keeping down the number of databases, you help us help you if you need to shift your account from one location to another.

 So when must you use a single database and distinguish between different document types by using views, and when must you use multiple databases to model your data? {{site.data.keyword.cloudant_short_notm}} can’t federate views across multiple databases.
-If you have unrelated data to the extent that it can never be “joined” or queried together, then that data could be a candidate for splitting across multiple databases.
+If you have unrelated data that can never be “joined” or queried together, then that data could be a candidate for splitting across multiple databases.

 If you have an ever-growing data set (like a log, sensor readings, or other types of time-series), it’s also not a good idea to create a single, ever-growing, massive database.
 This kind of use case requires time-boxing, which we cover in more detail later.
 {: note}